rugheid/Swift-MathEagle/README.md

 * Single variable function optimization
 * Matrix and Vector math

+MathEagle is fully generic, so almost all classes and functions work with any type (even types you define).
+MathEagle vectors for example can also be of type Int, while the Float and Double type vectors use Accelerate in the background for speed.

 Take a look at the Wiki for documentation.

 #To Do
 - [ ] Documentation
 - [ ] Further General Development
+- [ ] Incorporate Accelerate for all applications